[Investigation] Glock diplomacy: African gift sheds light on Wagner leaders

 Wagner's artisanal gold mines in Sudan lack modern equipment and are increasingly struggling to find quality ore, the source added.

-And Russian racism toward African workers and soldiers risks poisoning relations as time goes on.
+And Russian racism toward African soldiers and labourers risks poisoning relations as time goes on.

-Russian military helicopters and other materiel delivered to Mali was old and faulty, but Russian trainers said the problems were because Malian soldiers' "monkey fingers" couldn't operate them properly, the Western source said
+Russian military helicopters and other materiel delivered to Mali were old and faulty, but Russian trainers said the problems were because Malian soldiers' "monkey fingers" couldn't operate them properly, the Western source said

 "The Russians have tried to solve issues with the local workforce by yelling at Sudanese, belittling them, threatening not to pay their wages," the source added.